Do not launch ANY of the links while your are in create or edit mode. There is a good chance all of your work will be gone.

 3.a.
 Project Scope

-Initiated by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and the Agency for Healthcare Research and Quality (AHRQ), the multiple chronic conditions (MCC) Dynamic electronic care (eCare) Plan Project aims to develop, test, and pilot an interoperable ambulatory eCare plan that will provide a health information technology system agnostic framework for viewing and sharing of critical patient-centered data across home, community, clinic, and research-based settings for persons with MCC, focusing on chronic kidney disease (CKD), type 2 diabetes mellitus (T2DM), cardiovascular disease (hypertension, ischemic heart disease and heart failure), and pain.
+Initiated by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and the Agency for Healthcare Research and Quality (AHRQ), the multiple chronic conditions (MCC) Dynamic electronic care (eCare) Plan Project aims to develop, test, and pilot an interoperable ambulatory eCare plan that will provide a health information technology system agnostic framework for viewing and sharing of critical patient-centered data across home, community, clinic, and research-based settings for persons with MCC, initially focusing on chronic kidney disease (CKD), type 2 diabetes mellitus (T2D), cardiovascular disease (hypertension, ischemic heart disease and heart failure), and pain and expanding as needed to other chronic conditions as needed for an MCC Care Plan.
 The MCC Dynamic eCare Plan Project will:

 - Identify use cases to support the documentation and exchange of MCC eCare plan data within EHRs and other healthcare technology systems.